ds-modules/curriculum-guide/_sources/technology/jupyter/large-datasets.md

 ### Larger Datasets \(tens of MBs to several GBs\)

 Our recommendation is to keep the file size of the datasets to be below 100 GB.

+#### The Shared directory (Credits: 2i2c)

+Instructors using Stat 159 and Biology hubs use the shared directories extensively.

-##### Shared Read
+##### shared

-The shared folder allows read only access to the data stored.
-You can read dataset from the shared folder while no write operations on the data is allowed.
-Stat 159 and Biology hub use the shared drive extensively.
+The shared folder allows read only access to the data stored for all users.
+You can read dataset from the shared folder while no write operations can be performed.

-Create a [Github Issue](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=type%3A+enhancement&template=featurerequest.md)if you want your data to be saved in shared folder on JupyterHub directly.
+Create a [Github Issue](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=type%3A+enhancement&template=featurerequest.md) if you want your data to be saved in shared folder on JupyterHub directly.
 Notebooks stored on JupyterHub will be able to access this data.

-##### Shared Read-Write
+##### shared-readwrite

-Shared Read-Write folder allows both read and write access to the data stored.
-You can read and write their datasets to the shared read write folder.
+shared-readwrite directory is accessible only for **administrators**.
+This directory allows admins read and write access to the stored data.
+Any data stored in the shared-readwrite appears in the shared folder for all users.

 ##### SyncThing

-SyncThing is an application that allows users to share their files/folders with their counterparts easily.
-You can store all your data in the SyncThing folder and read/write to it from your Jupyter notebook instance.
-Refer to this documentation which talks about how to [share files](https://ds-modules.github.io/curriculum-guide/workflow/use-realtimefilesharing.html) via SyncThing.
+SyncThing is an application that allows users to share their files/folders with their peers through a dropox like functionality.
+You can store all your data in the SyncThing folder and read it from your Jupyter notebook instance.
+Refer to this [documentation](https://ds-modules.github.io/curriculum-guide/workflow/use-realtimefilesharing.html) which talks about how to share files via SyncThing.

 ##### Outside Hosts

 You can store the data on an online host such as Box, Google Drive, or even GitHub.
 The `datascience` package contains a [read\_table\(\)](http://data8.org/datascience/_autosummary/datascience.tables.Table.read_table.html#datascience.tables.Table.read_table%29\) function for the [Tables](http://data8.org/datascience/tables.html%29\) data structure.
 This function will load the data from a given URL.